17 Blogging Mistakes to Avoid in 2023

 According to digital marketing expert Jeff Bullas, blogs with images garner 94% more views than those without.

 Despite that, many company blogs do not include any images at all.
-Usually, an image isn’t included within the blog because finding just the right image that is licensed for use can be time-consuming or even costly, depending upon the image’s license permission.
+Usually, an image isn’t included within the blog because finding just the right image licensed for use can be time-consuming or even costly, depending upon the image’s license permission.

 12. Refusing to Edit and Proofread